Split Ferry Port

 Ticket kiosks and small offices are all lined in the port itself.
 You can’t miss them.
 All ferry crossings for which tickets are on sale are clearly displayed above each counter.
-If you are buying last minute tickets for any crossings, try to be here as soon as you can.
-If you leave it for late, they may be a very long waiting queue, especially in the summers.
+If you are buying last-minute tickets for any crossings, try to be here as soon as you can.
+If you leave it late, they may be a very long waiting queue, especially in the summer.

 Luggage Storage in Split Ferry Port

 The Left luggage office that offers luggage storage facilities in the port is situated right here – in the very centre of the ferry and cruise port complex next to the local Jadrolinija ferry office (above photo).
 Left luggage facilities offered here are from 1 hour to 24 hrs and more.